tneukom/libgateY/README.md

 What is it for?
 ---------------

-Use a web browser to easily visualize data from your C++ program and control it’s behaviour.
+Use a web browser to easily visualize data from your C++ program and control it’s behaviour. libgateY allows you to send data over a WebSocket to the browser in a very simple way.
+Here's a minimal example:

 Who is it for?
 --------------